samhi113-n320/baklava-final/README.md

 #### Norse Mythology Page

-This page will contain general information about the Norse mythology.
+This page will contain general information about Norse mythology.
 This will include:

 - Estimated time and place of origin
 - Main figures and locations within the mythology
 - Main events of the mythology
 - Any additional key information about the mythology

-Intractability:
+##### Intractability:

 - Possible quiz (This may be its own webpage)
 - Videos and image galleries

+#### Greek Mythology Page

+This page will contain general information about Greek mythology.
+This will include:

+ - Estimated time and location of the myth's origins
+ - Main characters and locations within the mythology
+ - Some major events in the mythology
+ - Any additional information about the mythology

+##### Intractability:
+- Buttons under each section that provide summarized information on the following topics:
+   - Characters
+   - Stories

 ### Design Choices